 Bachelor of Science in Biomedical Sciences Microbiology and Infectious Disease Concentration

-The biomedical sciences major is a competitive major.
+The microbiology bachelor’s degree is part of the biomedical sciences major, which is a competitive major.
 Competitive majors have additional admission requirements, such as a higher GPA or additional coursework.

 Program Highlights